ZhenyingZhu/StudyNotes/ASP.md

 - React way to write HTML-like code
 - Babel compiler can deal with it. `npm install babel-core babel-loader@7 babel-preset-env babel-preset-react babel-preset-stage-2 react react-dom --save`.
 The `babel-loader` has a new version which changes the webpack.config.js format, so install v7.
 - Add babel to the webpack.config.js in the module section and as a loader.
 Apply it to all js and jsx files.
-- devtool add source-map, which can help the debugger to find the line number.
+- devtool adds source-map, which can help the debugger to find the line number.
 - `stage-2` JS features contains promises.

 The `Client.js` under ClientApp folder is the main app.